|

 sailors: people used to authoritarian rule.
 Liberal historians would argue

-that it was Lenin’s insistence on central control of the party led to such
+that it was Lenin’s insistence on central control of the party that led to such

 authoritarian measures.
 In reality the Red Army was composed primarily of peasant

-conscripts, and most of the officers were holdovers from the old tsarist
+conscripts, and most of their officers were holdovers from the old tsarist

 army.
 To maintain control over the army, the Bolsheviks assigned political